cam8001/ec2-dns-update-on-start/README.md

 ## Populating the DynamoDB Table

-After deployment, add your instance mappings to the DynamoDB table:
+After deployment, add your instance mappings to the DynamoDB table either with the `scripts/add-mapping.sh` script, or with the AWS CLI directly:

 ```bash
 aws dynamodb put-item \